GNU AFFERO GENERAL PUBLIC LICENSE

 14. Revised Versions of this License.

-the GNU Affero General Public License from time to time.
-Such new versions
+Affero General Public License from time to time.
+Such new versions will be

-will be similar in spirit to the present version, but may differ in detail to
+similar in spirit to the present version, but may differ in detail to address

-Program specifies that a certain numbered version of the GNU Affero General
+specifies that a certain numbered version of the GNU Affero General Public

-versions of the GNU Affero General Public License can be used, that proxy's
+GNU Affero General Public License can be used, that proxy's public statement of

 15. Disclaimer of Warranty.